The Necessity of Good Works for Christians

 “Yet notwithstanding the persons of believers being accepted through Christ, their good works also are accepted in him; not as though they were in this life wholly unblamable and unreprovable in God’s sight, but that he, looking upon them in his Son, is pleased to accept and reward that which is sincere, although accompanied with many weaknesses and imperfection.”
 (Paragraph 6)

-Therefore, in order to avoid any implication that we save ourselves by our good works, or that our good works have some sort of causal or instrumental power in saving us, perhaps we should avoid saying that “good works are necessary for salvation.”
+Therefore, in order to avoid any implication that we save ourselves by our good works, or that our good works have some sort of causal power in saving us, perhaps we should avoid saying that “good works are necessary for salvation.”
 Orthodox Reformed theologians used that terminology, and they used it with the appropriate caveats.
-Nevertheless, the language is prone to confusion, and the church might be better served to say, “Good works are necessary fruits of salvation,” or “Good works are necessary from salvation,” or maybe more precisely, “Part of God’s salvation is that He saves us from sinful works by giving us good works.”
-We should avoid any implication that people should do good works so that they can obtain their salvation by their works.
+Nevertheless, the language may be prone to confusion, and the church might be better served to say, “Good works are necessary fruits of salvation,” or “Good works are necessary from salvation,” or maybe more precisely, “Part of God’s salvation is that He saves us from sinful works by giving us good works.”
+We should avoid any implication that believers need to do good works so that they can save themselves.
 That would be to side with the Papists and enemies of the gospel.

-I could add to my final paragraph that good works in relation to final salvation are “grace upon grace.”
-Perfect personal holiness is necessary to fit a believer, or to give him the capacity, to enjoy and experience eternal life in heaven, and that God examines our good works on judgment day as proof and evidence of our faith and actual justification.
+I could also add that good works in relation to final salvation are “grace upon grace.”
+Holiness is necessary to fit a believer, or to give him the capacity, to enjoy and experience eternal life in heaven (Heb 12:14), and God examines our good works on judgment day as proof and evidence of our faith and actual justification (Matt 25:31-46).
 Thus, good works prepare us to receive God’s final salvation.
-But I would still want to stress with all of Reformed theology that all of these things come from God and none originate with us (Jn 3:27; 1 Cor 4:7).
-Therefore, the faith, love, holiness, and good works of a believer are God’s salvation, that we are not saving ourselves (future) by our good works, but that He is saving us by giving us such good graces.
+But I would still want to stress with all of Reformed theology that all of these graces come from God and none originate with us (Jn 3:27; 1 Cor 4:7).
+Therefore, the faith, love, holiness, and good works of a believer are God’s salvation.
+We are not saving ourselves by our good works.
+Rather, God is saving us by giving us such good graces.
 And while we are certainly responsible to obey God’s commandments and do good works, God must graciously grant what He commands, or we will never be able to do it.